nus-cs2103-AY2021S1/ip/docs/README.md

 `added:sleep`
 `Now you have 1 task(s) in the list`

+### Feature 2 Add event tasks
+Add a event task with due date into the tasklist.

 ### `event` - Add event tasks

 Add a event task with due date into the tasklist.